 - From the street, visually inspect the roof.
 Does it appear clean and in good repair?
 Find out how old it is and if there is a warranty.
 Replacing a roof can be quite costly.
 If it is on the older side a roof is something a buyer should budget for.

 - Inspect the electrical panel.
-Many homes may have cosmetic updates but it is important to know if the home’s electrical system has been updated.
+Although, many homes may have cosmetic updates it is still important to know if the home’s electrical system has been updated.
 Some older homes may have something called Knob and Tube wiring while not unsafe it might need to be updated for insurance purposes.

 - Look for misaligned doors, sloping floors and cracks in the dry wall.
 These things might signal foundation issues.